Skip to main content

 <book>3.
 Learn XML</book>

-It is also allowed with more than one expression in in the for clause.
+It is also allowed with more than one expression in the for clause.
 Use the comma to separate each expression in:

 for $x in (10,20), $y in (100,200)